-In 1994, the top MC title was up for grabs: Tupac was still on the come up, Jay was trying to make his emergence into the game, and Nas made a classic album that put him in the hunt; then there was Biggie… Biggie was that one MC that was just as special as the others, with a little more umph to his style.
-Biggie was wild, he was unapologetic, and he was extremely violent!
-Biggie proudly represented where he was from in Brooklyn, and with “Ready to Die,” he ended up releasing a soundtrack for his city.
-In 2016, Biggie’s album still has a resounding impact in New York City, but for someone not born during that era (cough cough, millennials), or not a music enthusiast like me (cough cough, anyone), this post will remind you just how dominant this album was in the 90’s.
+In 1994, the top MC title was up for grabs: Tupac was still on the come up, Jay was trying to make his emergence into the game, and Nas made a classic album that put him in the conversation.
+Then there was Biggie… Biggie was that one MC that was just as special as the others, with a little more umph to his style.
+He was wild and unapologetic, typically showing little to no fear of coming across as a villain.
+In “Ready to Die,” his debut album, Biggie finally got a chance to tell his story, ultimately creating a soundtrack for his city.

 5. SUICIDAL THOUGHTS (5/5)

-In a guilty/probably sickening way, I think this song is EXCELLENT!
+In a guilty/probably sickening way, I think “Suicidal Thoughts” is EXCELLENT!
 I’ve heard it over 30 times in a month span, and each time, I hear it from someone else’s perspective:

 Puff Daddy’s Perspective: